Vacant Lot of Cabbages: Reaction

-On 5 January 1978 the The Evening Post wrote an article titled "Mystery garden appears on city's problem section" planted by a "Phantom Gardener."
+On 5 January 1978 The Evening Post wrote an article titled "Mystery garden appears on city's problem section" planted by a "Phantom Gardener."
 The paper suggested that the garden had been planted in the dead of night.
 Although the New Zealand Values Party had wanted to make a park of the eyesore site, they had been unaware of the vegetable garden.
 Even the visiting Spike Milligan was initially blamed.
 The next day Thomas met with a reporter and the artwork became front page news.
-In the article Thomas declared the garden as a work of art and challenged the public and council, saying “Whether they [the public] just leave them, or steal them, or run over them with motorbikes is part of the art because it is a reflection of our culture...
-It’s a unification of nature with the culture of our society.”
+In the article Thomas declared the garden as a work of art and challenged the public and council, saying "Whether they [the public] just leave them, or steal them, or run over them with motorbikes is part of the art because it is a reflection of our culture...
+It's a unification of nature with the culture of our society."

 Thomas initially fed the seedlings with chicken manure.
 Other artists, environmental groups, and activists helped look after the garden.
 The landowner stated that he wished the garden well and he hoped they had a fruitful crop.

 In the next few weeks the site became a "soap box art corner" as other people added to the installation.
 Additions included an IBM mainframe 7330 computer magnetic tape unit plugged into the cabbage patch by Joe Bleakley, Brian Kassler and flatmates; two TV sets; a bust of Beethoven watching TV; a grave with an emerging corpse; a sign "eat at Joe's"; a toilet; couches, an armchair; a clothes washing machine; an electric heater; a telephone; a pile of Playboy magazines; a garden gnome party and a scarecrow; an old garden gate; a letter box; a section of fence; tables; "Basil" a waiter with a cabbage head and a carrot nose wearing a boiler suit; a solitary beer bottle; an assortment of flags; a crate of empty beer bottles; a family photo; and a milk bottle full of flowers.